 The Antarctic Peninsula is the northernmost part of mainland Antarctica, and the only part of the continent that extends beyond the Antarctic Circle.

-In particular southern elephant and southern fur seals are found in the ocean around the peninsula, and native crabeater, Ross, Weddell, and leopard seal are all ice-breeding species.
-Several species of bird breed in the, ice-free, summer months such as, southern fulmar, blue-eyed shag, and Antarctic tern, and chinstrap and gentoo penguins.
+In particular, southern elephant and southern fur seals are found in the ocean around the Peninsula, and native crabeater, Ross, Weddell, and leopard seal are all ice-breeding species.
+Several species of bird breed in the ice-free summer months, such as southern fulmar, blue-eyed shag and Antarctic tern, plus chinstrap and gentoo penguins.
 A number of petrels – Wilson’s storm petrel and snow petrel – burrow into the ground to build their nests.

 View suggested itineraries